Volunteers Make the EESA Convention Possible!

 - Business casual, modest dress

-- Review the Code of Conduct – focus on homeschooling and avoid promoting other education options while at the AFHE Convention, no promotion of your own business or service, political candidates, etc.
+- Review the Code of Conduct – focus on homeschooling and avoid promoting other education options while at the EESA Convention, no promotion of your own business or service, political candidates, etc.

 - Review the job description(s) for the jobs you’ll be doing.
-And Courtney will give you specific instruction when you check in.
+And John will give you specific instruction when you check in.

 The following volunteer opportunities at the EESA Convention may be filled by qualified adults.
 All volunteers should plan on arriving at assigned positions at least 10 minutes before your scheduled time to serve.